Resolve tier-1 tickets in your brand voice.

 Alex handles tier-1 in your voice.
 Escalates the rest cleanly.

 Trained on your past responses + brand voice.
-Deflection rate climbs from week 1 to week 6 as Alex learns your patterns.
+Deflection rate climbs week over week as Alex learns your patterns.

 - 01Step 1